Lou Groen

 Louis M. Groen (August 8, 1917 – May 30, 2011) was an American entrepreneur, businessman, and lifelong resident of Cincinnati, Ohio.
 Groen invented the Filet-O-Fish sandwich in 1962.
-He invented the sandwich at his floundering McDonald's restaurant to satisfy his customers.
-At the time, most of his customers were Roman Catholic, who had to abstain from eating meat on Friday.
+He invented the sandwich at his struggling McDonald's restaurant to satisfy his customers.
+At the time, most of his customers were Roman Catholic, and abstained from eating meat on Fridays.
 The Filet-O-Fish, served with cheese and tartar sauce, is now served at McDonald's restaurants throughout the world.

 Biography

 Early life and career

 Born and raised in Cincinnati, Ohio, Groen graduated from North College Hill High School in 1935.
 At his peak, Groen owned 43 McDonald's restaurants in the Ohio and northern Kentucky region, eventually selling them back to the McDonald's corporation, including a longtime business partner Ed Cummings's brother and son.
 He held on to two, in Northgate and Tylersville, until his own son Paul took them over in 1994.